 Finding suitable loan targets can be as easy as visiting the Development Centre and update yourself on the players who need attention.
 The backroom staff (herein the Head of Youth Development or whoever in charge of ‘Providing Youth Development Information’) will hand recommendations of players who need more playing time and more match experience.

 Another option is to browse your squads for players who either struggle to get appearances for your team.
-It may be players with great potential that you can’t find space for within your tactics or players who finds themselves in between Reserves and First Team level.
+It may be players with great potential that you can’t find space for within your tactics or players who find themselves in between Reserves and First Team level.

 One issue may be players who want more playing time than what you can give them despite them being likely future wonderkids prospects.

 All players over the age of 17 are eligible to be put on the loan list in Football Manager.
-There are some leagues which let you place 16-year-olds on the loan list, but it doesn’t mean you should.
+There are some leagues that let you place 16-year-olds on the loan list, but it doesn’t mean you should.

 My preference is to identify suitable outgoing loan targets between the age of 19 and 23.
 It’s very rare I send players at the age of 18 or younger out on loan.
-It may happen if the Reserves level is too poor or there are risks of unhappiness by keeping them at the club over their own will.
+It may happen if the reserve level is too poor or there are risks of unhappiness by keeping them at the club over their own will.

 As you might know, match sharpness and injury risks affects each other.
 Since lack of match sharpness will increase the injury risk, and injuries hamper player development it’s important to reduce the injury risk.